Visual programming language: General-purpose visual languages

 Most of the VPLs are designed for education or domain-specific usage where the target users are novice programmers.
 But there are some research projects try to provide a general-purpose visual programming language that can be used by mainstream programmers in any software project instead of using textual programming languages (like C, C++, Java, etc.).

-For example, research projects such as Envision and PWCT are designed to achieve this goal.
+For example, research projects such as PWCT and Envision was designed to achieve this goal.

-It's common for a VPL to be developed using a textual programming language.
-Developing general-purpose VPLs allows the other way around.
-For example, a new textual programming language Compiler and Virtual Machine have been developed and maintained using visual programming for many years.
-This approach increased the abstraction level, thereby hiding unnecessary details.
-This increased level of abstraction enables developers to concentrate on the program's overall structure and functionality instead of being entangled in the details of code syntax.

 List of visual languages

 The following contains a list of notable visual programming languages.